This guide will take you through the In’s and outs of software testing. If you plan to make a career in software testing, this is a MUST READ!

 On any typical work day, you will be busy understanding requirement documents, creating test cases, executing test cases, reporting and re-testing bugs, attending review meetings and other team building activities.

-Your career progression as a software tester (QA Analyst) in typical CMMI level 5 company will look like following but will vary from company to company
+Your career progression as a software tester (QA Analyst) in a typical CMMI level 5 company will look like the following but will vary from company to company

 - QA Tester/Engineer (Fresher)